arendjr/CI-Joe/README.md

 Roadmap
 -------

-Because C.I.
-Joe is currently in planning/pre-alpha phase, all its upcoming features are still on the roadmap:
+C.I.
+Joe is currently in alpha phase, with most of its features nothing but but bullet points on the roadmap:

  * **Master-slave architecture.** This allows for running jobs in parallel, optionally on multiple build machines.